MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-authentication-application.md

         ![app permission](media/application-permissions.png)

      You need to select the relevant permissions. **Investigation.Read** is only an example.
+For other permission scopes, see [Supported permission scopes](#supported-permission-scopes)

      - To determine which permission you need, look at the **Permissions** section in the API you're interested to call.